danielgom/GCP-Certifications/GCP-Professional-Data-Engineer/GCP_PDE.md

 * Captures (insert, update, delete) from source database and send changes to big query
 * Supports MySQL, PostgreSQL, Oracle to bigeury and GCS
 * Schema drift resolution

+# ~~~~ GCP PDE Exam findings ~~~~

+What is the option for Dataflow in order to process the jobs are not time-critical, and the CTO is willing to accept longer execution times if that can lower costs?

+* Implement Dataflow FlexRS (Flexible Resource Scheduling)

+Which of the following best corresponds to a single row in a relational database within the Firestore data model?

+* Entity

+You are training a neural network for a classification task, but the model's precision and recall metrics remain unsatisfactory.
+After verifying that overfitting is not a concern, which of the following strategies is most likely to improve the model's precision and recall?

+* Increase the number of training instances (more data)

+Which of the following types of indexes are automatically created for each field in a Cloud Firestore document?

+* Single-field indexes for atomic values in descending order
+* Single-field indexes for atomic values in ascending order